Families looking to make a move to a new state will likely appreciate that North Carolina has not one but two of the best cities for families.

 Housing Costs in North Carolina

-There are plenty of housing units available in North Carolina (4 million, 2019 census data shows), which may explain why housing is fairly affordable in the Tar Heel State.
-Zillow gave a typical North Carolina home value of $273,098 in late 2021.
+There are plenty of housing units available in North Carolina (4.8 million, 2021 census data shows), which may explain why housing is fairly affordable in the Tar Heel State.
+Zillow gave a typical North Carolina home value of $302,275 in February 2023.

-Here’s what you can expect housing in North Carolina to cost on a monthly basis, according to the latest census data.
+Here’s what you can expect housing in North Carolina to cost on a monthly basis, according to 2021 census data:

 North Carolina City